 A few years before I was diagnosed with Hashimoto’s, I seemed to catch every virus that came my way.
 I began carrying hand sanitizer as “insurance” everywhere I went.
 This phase didn’t last long though.
 I went back to frequent hand-washing, using plain soap and water because I didn’t like the way Purell felt—icky and chemical-like.
 It also left my hands painfully dry.

 I’m glad that I trusted my first instinct that Purell didn’t “feel” right.

-Last fall, a study published in PLOS One, found that when hand sanitizer (in this study, the brand was Purell) is used before handling a receipt, a large amount of the hormone-disrupting chemical Bisphenol-A (BPA) is transferred to the skin.
-This happens because hand sanitizer contains dermal penetration enhancers.
+A 2014 study published in PLOS One, found that when hand sanitizer (in this study, the brand was Purell) is used before handling a receipt, a large amount of the hormone-disrupting chemical Bisphenol-A (BPA) is transferred to the skin.
+This happens because hand sanitizer contains dermal penetration enhancers (2).

 Mixtures of dermal penetration enhancing chemicals can act synergistically to increase by up to 100 fold the dermal penetration of small lipophilic molecules such as estradiol, with which BPA shares physical-chemical and biological properties.

 For example, Purell hand sanitizer (Gojo Industries), which we used in the current study, contains a number of dermal penetration enhancers, such as isopropyl myristate and propylene glycol, and is (63% w/w) ethanol.
 The use of hand sanitizers has increased in recent years and is now about a 200 million dollar a year industry just in the USA.
 The impact of the use of personal care products such as moisturizing lotions that contain dermal penetration enhancing chemicals on exposure to environmental chemicals has been identified as a concern.